How to Help Children Grieve: Advice From a Grief Counselor

 Grieving children may express anger, fear, frustration, sadness, and other feelings.
 To help children express their emotions, use children’s playthings, such as crayons, paint, music, puppets, and clay.
-I’ve had children draw a series of pictures about themselves and the deceased person.
 In this example, the pictures are about a deceased friend, but these instructions can be used for any deceased loved one.

 “Draw a picture of you and your friend before your friend died.”